fortrabbit/legal/sub-processors.md

 ### Transactional e-mails

-We are using **Postmark** to send automated transactional e-mails to Accounts.
+We use **Postmark** to send automated transactional e-mails to Accounts.
 These e-mails include relevant information.
 They are either triggered by intervals or user interaction.
 Examples are: "double opt-in sign-up", "invoice notice", "trial expire notice" or "password reset".
 Naturally, there is no opt-out for these.
-Again, that's why you need to confirm that to be contacted by e-mail when signing up.
+Again, that's why you need to confirm that you are willing to be contacted by e-mail when signing up.
 We will write from "pleasereply@fortrabbit.com".
 See [Postmark Terms](https://postmarkapp.com/terms-of-service).

 ## Status updates

 Accounts can subscribe — via opt-in — to fortrabbit service status updates for downtimes and incidents.
 This optional service is provided by **SorryApp**.
 See [SorryApp Terms](https://www.sorryapp.com/terms-of-service.html).
-It is possible to subscribe by e-mail, Slack.
+It is possible to subscribe by e-mail and Slack.
 It is available under [status.fortrabbit.com](http://status.fortrabbit.com).
 For the e-mail subscriptions **Mailgun** (see [terms](https://www.mailgun.com/terms)) is used.

 ## Recruitment software

-We are using a software to manage our hiring processes, to evaluate and track applicants.
-Currently we are using **Recruitee** for this.
+We use software to manage our hiring processes, to evaluate and track applicants.
+Currently we use **Recruitee** for this.
 Open positions can be found under [fortrabbit1.recruitee.com](https://fortrabbit1.recruitee.com).
 See [Recruitee Terms](https://recruitee.com/terms).

 ## Account meta data

-We will store additional meta data with your Account when you signup.
+We will store additional meta-data with your Account when you sign up.
 This includes your IP, the time and a possible referrer.
 We use **MaxMind** to convert the IP to a geo-location that will also be stored with your Account.
 This might sound sneaky but is an important corner stone in fraud and phishing protection.

 ## Internal case management